Geonkick-Synthesizer/geonkick/README.md

 License: GPLv3

-Version: 1.10.0
-Note: v1.10.0 is not released yet and it not yet stable.
-Use v1.9.2 for production.
+Version: 1.10.0 (v1.10.0 is not released yet and it not yet stable.
+Use v1.9.2 for production)

 If you have an idea about a feature or found an issue, please, submit it: